 People's experience of using this service and what we found

-People and their relatives told us the care was safe and they were happy at Abigail Lodge Care Home - Consett.
-There were enough staff on duty and staff were recruited safely.
-There had been some staff turnover recently and the provider was actively recruiting permanent staff.
-They had measures in place to promote consistency within safe teams.
+People and their relatives told us the care was safe and they were happy at Lindisfarne Birtley.
+Medicines were managed safely, there were enough staff on duty and staff were recruited safely.